promised-ai/redpoll-website/content/blog/errors-in-uci-ai4i2020.md

 | OSF                     | 0      |
 | RNF                     | 0      |

-Right off the bat we see that `Machine failure` is `1` but all of the failure modes are `0`.
+Right off the bat we see that `Machine failure` is `1` but all the failure modes are `0`.
 According to the data documentation

 > If at least one of the above failure modes is true, the process fails and the 'machine failure' label is set to 1.

 We have an error!
 Plover correctly identified that `Machine Failure` should be 0.

-An error that happend once can happen again, so we need to find similar errors.
-We can do this one of two ways: we can write a rule and filter the dataset (which would be really easy in this case), or we can ask plover to find similar cells.
+An error that happens once can happen again, so we need to find similar errors.
+We can do this one of two ways: we can write a rule and filter the dataset (which would be really easy in this case, but really difficult in general), or we can ask plover to find similar cells.

 ```python
 plvr.similar_cells(row="9016", col="Machine failure").head(10)